syncfusion-content/angular-docs/angular/HeatMap/Getting-Started.md

 # Getting Started

-This section helps to get started of the HeatMap component for Angular 2.0.
+This section helps to get started of the HeatMap component for Angular.0.

 ## Adding Script Reference